 I can’t believe I missed out on visiting Amoudi Bay.
-This has to be one of the greatest hidden gems in Greece, even more so because so many tourists visit Santorini.
-I bet many of them miss out on making their way down to Amoudi Bay predominately due to pure ignorance.
+It has to be one of Greece’s most incredible hidden gems, even more so because so many tourists visit Santorini.

 Many tourists dive off this small rocky isle just off Amoudi Bay.
-This would be my top pick on where to go for a swim in Santorini.
-This place looks sensational.
+If you want to swim in Santorini, look no further.
+It looks sensational!

 20. Blue Caves – Paxos, Antipaxos

 Cruising into the Blue Caves on a boat would be fun.

 If you want to visit the hidden gem of Aggitis cave, you can find it 23 km northwest of the city of Drama.